flowr-analysis/vscode-dev-flowr-sample/README.md

-# *flowR* VS Code.dev Sample
+# *flowR* VS Code Sample

-This is a template repository that you can use to try out the *flowR* extension for Visual Studio Code right in your browser using [VS Code.dev](https://vscode.dev/).
-You don't even need to create your own repository!
+This is a sample repository that you can use to try out the *flowR* extension for Visual Studio Code right in your browser using [VS Code.dev](https://vscode.dev/), or using VS Code locally.

 <div align = center>
 <br>